 Smiths Creek is a somewhat small town located in the state of Michigan.
 With a population of 9,225 people and two constituent neighborhoods, Smiths Creek is the 125th largest community in Michigan.

 Smiths Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smiths Creek is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Smiths Creek who work in office and administrative support (13.06%), management occupations (9.80%), and sales jobs (9.78%).
+There are especially a lot of people living in Smiths Creek who work in office and administrative support (11.38%), sales jobs (8.68%), and management occupations (7.42%).

 Also of interest is that Smiths Creek has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Smiths Creek is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Other Indo-European.